alita-moore/encoder-decoder/README.md

 5. run `docker login` and login to docker, this is necessary to pull the relevant cuda image
 6. build and launch the devcontainer `devcontainer up --workspace-folder . --remove-existing-container`
 7. setup a local docker context and connect to the running devcontainer remotely via vscode (tutorial: https://www.doppler.com/blog/visual-studio-code-remote-dev-containers-on-aws)

-To do so first allocate an ubuntu (22.04) vm instace with gpu, ssh into it and then clone this repository, setup the vm using the setup script at `bash .devcontainer/setup-vm.sh`.
+8. once inside of the container navigate to /workspaces/img-to-text and run `poetry install`

+## Local setup

-To use run `poetry install` from the root directory.
-If you don't have poetry installed you can do so by running the following command: `pip install pipx && pipx install poetry && pipx ensurepath`.
+If you wish to run this code locally instead, make sure you have at least cuda 12.4 installed and then run `poetry install`.
+You can install poetry via `pip install pipx && pipx install poetry && pipx ensurepath` if it's not already installed.

 # Acknowledgments